 If I refer to many ground works by American authors and experts, whether independent or in the administration, it seems that the answers to those two questions were quite well known since the early nineties.
 Unfortunately these works were put back on the shelf and the US reaction took other forms.
-It's obvious to me and to all the Europeans, including the ugly Frenchies, that the world is a better place without the Taliban and without Saddam Hussein.
-It would be even better without some other tyrants.
+It's obvious to me and to all the Europeans, including the ugly Frenchies, that the world is a better place without the Taliban, without Saddam Hussein, Mouammar Qadhafi and some others of their kind.

 But the world is not safer.
-And the level of terrorist risk has never been so high.
+And the level of terrorist risk has never been so high, specially in the Arab world.
 And, if you try to answer "why and who" you notice that neither the Taliban nor Saddam were within the scope of these two questions.
+The problem is elsewhere.